zzzprojects/learn-orm/tutorials/efcore-moq-queryable/getting-started.md

 **MockQueryable.EntityFrameworkCore** is a NuGet library that provides functionality for mocking Entity Framework Core operations such `ToListAsync`, `FirstOrDefaultAsync`, etc.

  - When you write tests for your application it is often desirable to avoid hitting the database.
- - This library allows you to achieve this functionality by creating a context with behavior defined by your tests that makes use of in-memory data.
+ - **MockQueryable.EntityFrameworkCore** allows you to achieve this functionality by creating a context with the behavior defined by your tests that makes use of in-memory data.

 ## Installation